 A trip to the Island of Gods will not be complete without a visit to a temple.
-Luckily from the north to south Bali, scenic temples are scattered.
+Luckily from the north to the south of Bali, scenic temples are scattered.
 One of the most visited ones is the Ulun Danu Beratan temple.
 Like its name, this site is iconic for its floating temple that sits on Beratan Lake.

 Located 1.200 meters above sea level, the area owns mountainous scenery.
-It is surrounded by organic vegetable farming and flower nursery.
+It is surrounded by organic vegetable farming and a flower nursery.
 Marigold flower and bigleaf hydrangea are the most common to be found around the area.

 The temple itself Ulun Danu Beratan was built in 1633 as a site to worship Dewi Danu, the goddess of water.
-It also part of the 9 prominent temples in Bali.
+It is also part of the 9 prominent temples in Bali.
 The water source, Beratan Lake playing a big role too until now.
-It responsible and still is the main source for the entire farm around the area.
+It is responsible and still is the main source for the entire farm around the area.

 Ulun Danu Beratan Temple Entrance Fee

 For international tourists, the entrance fee costs Rp75,000 for adults and Rp50,000 for children.
 There is an additional charge for the parking fee of Rp5,000 for the car and Rp3,000 for the scooter.

 |Ulun Danu Beratan Temple Entrance Fee|